5 Leadership Lessons from the World’s Leading Football Managers

 Embracing failure has become a call to action for our age - be courageous and make mistakes to ultimately succeed.
 Absolutely right but it only works in practice if as a leader you deal with failure openly, use the learnings to benefit the team as a whole and help everyone commit to moving on.

 Jurgen Klopp, the manager of Liverpool is a great exponent of this leadership approach.
 He gives his players the confidence to express themselves through attacking football and deals with failure in a way that enables his team to move forward with renewed energy.
-An example of this was after the Europa League Cup Semi Final last season, Liverpool had just lost the first leg to Villareal to a late goal caused by a defensive error by his full back.
+An example of this was after the Europa League Cup Semi Final, when Liverpool had just lost the first leg to Villareal to a late goal caused by a defensive error by his full back.
 In the post match interview, Klopp dealt with the failure head on – it was the only big mistake they had made in the game and they must all learn not to switch off, he wanted his team to get angry and shout about it for 10 mins and move on, it was only the first leg and they have to come to Anfield.
 Liverpool won the second leg 3-0.

 4 - Nurture a winning mindset as much as skills